 I’m currently at work on my novella STORIES OF DRIESCH.

 In my life behind the publishing curtain, I’m publisher and editor in chief of Essential Dreams Press, originally an imprint of Reckoning Press and now an independent publisher.
 In that capacity I’ve acted as series editor for the Dreams anthology series, including the themed charity anthology WEIRD DREAM SOCIETY (Reckoning Press, 2020) and the second book in the themed anthology series, DREAMS FOR A BROKEN WORLD (Essential Dreams Press, 2022).
 All proceeds for both anthologies go to a charity associated with that specific book.
 Each book in the ongoing series attempts to create something powerful while also attempting to do good.

-I like standing desks, gummy candies, and friends I can’t remember living without.
-I like how memories are mutable stories you tell and retell to yourself.
-I have the same brown-hazel eyes as my brother, my mother, and my youngest child, though only my mother’s eyelashes are as short as mine.
+I like standing desks, dark, almost-bitter chocolate, and friends I can’t remember living without.
+I have the same short hair I wore as a girl and the same brown-hazel eyes as my brother, my mother, and my youngest child, though only my mother’s eyelashes are as short as mine.

 When not translating technical ideas into words, much of my attention is taken up with my own darkly weird fictions and the people I love.
-If you want to hear me speak, I hope you read my stories.
-If you want to hear my voice, feel free to listen to my podcasting adventures at Small Beer Press Podcast, StarShipSofa, and various other audio magazines.
+If you want to hear me speak, I hope you read my stories or books.
+If you want to hear my voice, feel free to listen to my podcasting adventures as a reader for the Small Beer Press Podcast, StarShipSofa, and various other audio magazines.